-Over the years, Axtell himself has done valuable work in analyzing the encounter between Europeans and the indigenous peoples of North America. give some impression of scraping the bottom of the barrel.
+Over the years, Axtell himself has done valuable work in analyzing the encounter between Europeans and the indigenous peoples of North America.2 The essays printed in Beyond 1492 are very much pièces d’occasion, and, following hard on a previous and weightier volume of essays, After Columbus,3 give some impression of scraping the bottom of the barrel.
 But for those who want a readable and informed introduction to some of the concerns of contemporary Encounter historians, this is a good place to begin.
 Behind the sometimes folksy writing is to be found a shrewd and level-headed scholar, one, moreover, who is unusual in his ability to convey to his readers a sense of the deep enjoyment that he derives from a subject sometimes viewed these days as a cause for unrelieved gloom.
 If there is an underlying message in his volume of essays, it is the importance of historical imagination.
 Citing, in his opening essay, “History and Imagination,” George Steiner’s characterization of history as “exact imagining,” Axtell properly insists on the need, when studying the meeting of past cultures, to “imagine the imaginations of all the participants, not just an easy or select few.”

 This article is available to online subscribers only.